adbar/trafilatura/docs/usage-cli.rst

 Navigation:
   Link discovery and web crawling

-  --feed FEED           look for feeds and/or pass a feed URL as input --sitemap SITEMAP     look for sitemaps for the given website and/or enter a
+  --feed URL            look for feeds and/or pass a feed URL as input --sitemap URL         look for sitemaps for the given website and/or enter a
                         sitemap URL
+  --crawl URL           crawl a fixed number of pages within a website
+                        starting from the given URL --explore URL         explore the given websites (combination of sitemap and crawl)
   --archived            try to fetch URLs from the Internet Archive if
                         downloads fail
   --url-filter URL_FILTER